What, Why

 Today

-I feel very fortunate to split my time between composing for concerts and media, and teaching courses in music technology at the San Francisco Conseratory of Music.
+I feel very fortunate to split my time between composing and teaching courses in music technology at the San Francisco Conservatory of Music.
 I've been honored to receive a commission from the SFCM Clarinet Ensemble and Helia Music Collective, second prize in the 2019 SF Conservatory Biennial Art Song Composition Competition, and third prize in the 2018 SF Conservatory Biennial Choral Composition Competition.
 I am a member of ASCAP and NACUSAsf.